-Fig. 1.22 Structure of a chemical synapse.
+Figure 1.22 Structure of a chemical synapse.
 At the synapse, the presynaptic neuron releases a neurotransmitter into the synaptic cleft.
-Binding of the neurotransmitter to receptors in the membrane of the postsynaptic neuron leads to its excitation (or inhibition).
+The binding of the neurotransmitter to receptors in the membrane of the postsynaptic neuron leads to its excitation (or inhibition).